Connect with Nature: Top Hiking Trails in the Intermax Networks Service Area

 Difficulty: Easy to Moderate

-Highlight: Riverside views, suspension bridge, and basalt formations
+Highlight: River views, suspension bridge, and basalt formations

 Liberty Lake Loop (Liberty Lake, WA)